 Montreal Canadiens at San Jose Sharks -- The Canadiens complete a four-game swing through California and Arizona looking for their first win in San Jose since Nov.
 23, 1999; they've lost their past six visits.
 Montreal is still without starting goaltender Carey Price, who's out with a lower-body injury.
 The Sharks had a day off on Friday after an emotional 5-3 win against the Pittsburgh Penguins, a game in which they trailed 2-0 late in the second period before rallying.

-Calgary Flames at Vancouver Canucks -- The Flames honored Hockey Hall of Fame member Joe Nieuwendyk on Friday night, placing him in the "Forever a Flame" program at Scotiabank Saddledome, then rallied from a two-goal deficit in the third period to beat the New York Islanders 4-3.
+Calgary Flames at Vancouver Canucks -- The Flames honored Hockey Hall of Fame Joe Nieuwendyk on Friday night, raising his No. 25 to the rafters at Scotiabank Saddledome, then rallied from a two-goal deficit in the third period to beat the New York Islanders 4-3.
 The Canucks are back at Rogers Arena after losses in Phoenix and Dallas that dropped them four points behind Dallas in the race for the final wild-card berth in the Western Conference.
 The Canucks are 1-10-1 in their past 12 games and have scored five goals in their five games since the Olympic break.